elgatosf/streamdeck-sample-plugins/README.md

-# streamdeck-sample-plugins
+# Stream Deck Sample Plugins

-Collection of Sample Plugins for Stream Deck
+A collection of sample plugins for Stream Deck.